ibm-cloud-docs/vlans/cancel-vlan.md

 References include devices on the VLAN and portable subnets that are ordered on the VLAN.

-For premium VLANs that are associated with a Virtual Router Appliance, you must first [disassociate](/docs/virtual-router-appliance?topic=gateway-appliance-managing-vlans-and-gateway-appliances#disassociate-a-vlan-from-a-gateway-appliance) the VLAN before you cancel it.
-The disassociation occurs automatically if the Virtual Router Appliance is canceled, but you can only cancel the VLAN after the Virtual Route Appliance cancellation has completed.
+For premium VLANs that are associated with a gateway appliance, you must first [disassociate](/docs/virtual-router-appliance?topic=gateway-appliance-managing-vlans-and-gateway-appliances#disassociate-a-vlan-from-a-gateway-appliance) the VLAN before you cancel it.
+The disassociation occurs automatically if the gateway appliance is canceled, but you can only cancel the VLAN after the gateway appliance cancellation has completed.
 {:note}

 Follow these steps to cancel a VLAN.